Radioactive waste: Rare-earth mining

 Due to natural occurrence of radioactive elements such as thorium and radium in rare-earth ore, mining operations also result in production of waste and mineral deposits that are slightly radioactive.

 Classification

 Classification of radioactive waste varies by country.
 The IAEA, which publishes the Radioactive Waste Safety Standards (RADWASS), also plays a significant role.
-The proportion of various types of waste generated in the UK:
+The proportion (by volume) of various types of waste generated in the UK are: